allthingsjavascript/scores-module/tasks.md

 ## Project Setup

-Once you have forked and downloaded the project, run the following command in the terminal at the root of the project folder to set up the project.
+Once you have forked and downloaded the project, run the following command in the terminal at the root of the project (`scores-module`) folder to set up the project.

 ```
 npm install